wangbingjie/blast/docs/developer_guide/dev_overview_of_repo.rst

 documentation addition of change only, you will only edit code is this directory.

-Docker
+docker
 ------

-The :code:`docker/` directory contains the Docker Compose files used to start all the services blast uses (e.g., database, web app, web server).
-It contains Docker Compose files for running and testing the blast.
+The :code:`docker/` directory contains the Docker Compose files used to start all the services Blast uses (e.g., database, web app, web server).
+It contains Docker Compose files for running and testing Blast.

 env
 ---